santiher/python-helpscout-v2/README.md

 API.
 Therefore, it will allow any endpoint to be requested and objects and types will be created on the fly.

-It has only been used with python 3.
-Python 2 might or might not work.

 Information about the available endpoints, objects and other stuff can be found on the [API's documentation](https://developer.helpscout.com/mailbox-api/).
 The client contains as little internal knowledge of the API as possible, mostly